chadrwalters/dotfiles/README.md

 When working on multiple repositories for Cursor and Windsurf development, you often need consistent configuration files across projects.
 This tool allows you to:
 - Backup configuration files from a working repository
 - Restore those configurations to other repositories
+- Bootstrap new repositories with existing configurations
+- Safely wipe configurations when needed
 - Maintain consistency across your development environment

 ## Supported Configurations